 But traditional marketing methods are becoming obsolete each passing day.
 Days are gone when pamphlets and foot soldiers did all the first contact.
 Technology today has allowed businesses to reach their audience faster and better.
 In fact, social media has been a gift of the century for businesses.
 Facebook, Instagram, WhatsApp, Twitter, Snapchat-the list is endless.

 Social Media Marketing: 2021

 Facebook reports 2.1 billion daily users.
 This multitude comes for 80% interaction with family and friends.
 Facebook has become a market leader in joining people together, a trend not ending anytime soon.
-Facebook has continued to acquire other bigshot social media channels like Instagram and WhatsApp.
+It also has continued to acquire other bigshot social media channels like Instagram and WhatsApp.
 Facebook is also the fifth most downloaded free app on Google Play Store.

 These staggering numbers should mean one thing to you as a business person-more eyes.
 Why?
 Because with each pair of eyes that see your product, they are likely to tell the information (60% more likely), plus they have already acquitted themselves with your product.
 Simply put, Facebook is a mine that is non-exhaustive for you!